 It is also a highly safe and environmentally-friendly process.
 By removing the need for many of the harmful chemicals found in other similar processes, such as ink jetting, it makes it a much safer process for workers.
 And harmful waste isn’t left behind either, which is how it offers environmental benefits.

-By being able to work to tiny measurements too and leave behind engravings that are clear and highly legible, it’s not surprising that laser engraving has quickly replaced more traditional methods.
+By being able to work to tiny measurements too and leave behind engravings that are clear and highly legible, it’s not surprising that engraving with lasers has quickly replaced more traditional methods.

 Laser engraving applications